"Making Japanese Plum Syrup and Umeshu (Plum Liqueur)" By Cornelia and Lesley Takeda [10 June 2007]

 Notes:

-* Because the extract will ferment a little, loosen the cover occasionally, to reduce the air pressure.
+* Because the extract will ferment a little, loosen the cover occasionally,

 * From 1kg of Ume plums expect to make approximately 800 cc of plum syrup.